diegojojoayandun/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 * File:  ` 2-statuscode.js `
  Self-paced manual review  Panel footer - Controls
 ### 3. Star wars movie title
-mandatory         Progress vs Score  Task Body Write a script that prints the title of a Star Wars movie where the episode number matches a given integer.
+Task Body Write a script that prints the title of a Star Wars movie where the episode number matches a given integer.
 * The first argument is the movie ID
 * You must use the [Star wars API](https://intranet.hbtn.io/rltoken/2sAQZ5ZAsYKRYccrnNAK2Q) with the endpoint  ` https://swapi-api.hbtn.io/api/films/:id `